Willie169/Android-Non-Root/README.md

 * Uncommenting a line means to remove the comment signs (`#` for bash) from the beginning of the line.
 * When the tutorial uses text editor such as `nano`, `vim`, or `vi` to edit a file, you can use any text editor you want.
 * You may encounter `Process completed (signal 9) press Enter` error even if you follow the steps in this tutorial.
 Read the tutorial about how to fix it in [Process completed (signal 9) press Enter Error](#process-completed-signal-9-press-enter-error).
-* In Linux, you can install a window manager such as Fluxbox or Openbox, or desktop environment such as XFCE, LXQt, or MATE for your GUI.
 * In Linux, `root` is usually the password for root for the first time.
 You can usually set password latter by `passwd`.
 * Many sections of the tutorial mention VNC.
+Go to [Introduction of VNC (Virtual Network Computing)](introduction-of-vnc-virtual-network-computing) for introduction of VNC.
 You can connect to a VNC server with a VNC client.
 One recommended one for Android is AVNC.
 Read the tutorial for it in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).

 ---